fmonniot/scala3mock/docs/user-guide/features.md

 - support for repeated parameters and named parameters
 - mocking Java classes and interfaces

-Some notable features not supported:

-- implicit method parameters (lack of compiler support)

 Before going over the various features, let's define some types and import we can use along the way.

 ```scala mdoc